ARE YOU FLEXIBLE

 Increasing flexibility can not only help ease the physical pain of tasks such as housework and grocery shopping, but it can also help you mentally with your day-to-day tasks.
 Several studies show that being more flexible can help with depression, anxiety, and other problems.

 What is stretching?
-The appropriate definition would be: a type of movement or exercise done to achieve increased flexibility for general well-being, sports-specific reasons or rehabilitation purpose.
+The correct definition would be: a type of movement or exercise done to increase flexibility for general health, sports, or healing.

-While being flexible is highly beneficial in general fitness, being hyper-flexible can cause you physical damage.
+Even though being flexible is good for your overall fitness, being too flexible can hurt your body as your tensile strength goes down.
 Therefore, it is essential to incorporate a safe stretching routine with proper stretching techniques.

 1. Increased movement around a joint

 4. Improved circulation

 5. decreased soreness due to other activity